andreamussap/improve-the-docs/content/docs/api_management/flaredocs/_index.md

 date: 2019-7-5

+description: >
-description: &gt; This guide describes how to set up and how to use API Gateway Analytics.
+    This guide describes how to set up and how to use API Gateway Analytics.
 This tool enables you to record, monitor, and report on the history of message traffic between API Gateway instances and various services, remote hosts, and clients running in an API Gateway domain.

 ---